Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Nested instrumental variables framework

+The causal estimands $\text{ACOATE}$ and $\text{SWATE}$ are examples of principal treatment effects \citep{frangakis2002principal}.
+As discussed in Section \ref{subsec: intro IV and generalizability}, the practical relevance of principal stratum effects is often scrutiny \citep{pearl2011principal,dawid2012imagine}.
+In response to the critiques of \citet{pearl2011principal}, we argue that SWATE and ACOATE provide valuable tools in a comprehensive IV analysis by facilitating the assessment of effect homogeneity and generalizability.
+For instance, researchers can obtain a crude but informative evaluation by directly comparing ACOATE and SWATE, potentially conditional on $\boldsymbol{X}$.
+This approach may offer greater power than directly comparing treatment effects among compliers under two versions of the IV.
+We will formalize this testing strategy in Section \ref{sec: test homogeneity}.

+{ Moreover, ACOATE and SWATE are meaningful causal parameters in their own right.
+For one thing, SWATE is relevant for implementation science, whose goal is to bridge the gap between clinical trials that generate evidence and the real-world adoption of evidence-based interventions.
+If a substantial treatment effect is revealed among switchers, this would motivate more proactive efforts to implement the intervention in healthcare systems and communities.
+Conversely, if no meaningful effect is detected among switchers but a substantial effect is observed among always-compliers, this information is equally valuable and can help guide the more efficient allocation of often limited implementation resources.}

+{ ACOATE and SWATE also underpin microeconomic theory.
+For example, the always-compliers and switchers defined in our paper correspond to Type A and Type B mothers in \citet{guo2025rationed}. \citet{guo2025rationed} developed an economic theory of desired and undesired fertility, which predicts that $\text{SWATE} - \text{ACOATE} > 0$.
+This prediction is then empirically validated using structural equation models.}

+Although individual study participants cannot be directly classified into latent subgroups, the distributions of observed covariates among always-compliers and switchers can nevertheless be characterized.
+Proposition \ref{prop_covariates_dis} provides an identification formula for functions of observed covariates within these two subpopulations.

-\begin{proposition} Let $g(\cdot)$ denote a generic function.
-The mean of $g(\boldsymbol{X})$ among switchers and always-compliers can be identified as follows:
+\begin{proposition} Let $g(\cdot)$ denote a generic function with finite first moment.
+The mean of $g(\boldsymbol{X})$ among switchers and always-compliers can be identified as follows: {

-\end{proposition} Based on Proposition \ref{prop_covariates_dis}, the mean and variance of each observed covariate, and more generally certain combinations of observed covariates (e.g., a projected risk score), in the always-complier and switcher subgroups can be characterized and compared to those in the entire study population.
-For instance, for a binary covariate $X$, a ``prevalence ratio" \citep{brookhart2007preference} may be calculated as $P(X = 1 \mid S = \text{ACO})/P(X = 1)$ and $P(X = 1 \mid S = \text{SW})/P(X = 1)$.
+} \end{proposition} Based on Proposition \ref{prop_covariates_dis}, the mean and variance of each observed covariate---and more generally, certain functions of the observed covariates (e.g., a risk score)---can be characterized within always-compliers and switchers and compared with those in the overall population.